MatthewSusanto/Essentials-eCommerceProject/essentials/README.md

 # **ESSENTIALS CLOTHING STORE**
-**This is an eCommerce clothing store project I built using React.**
+**This is a front end eCommerce clothing store project I built using React.**
 ___
 I will be showing: